 With just a few miles of countryside separating them, Glastonbury and Wells feature many photographic subjects.
 Wells boasts the glorious architecture of its Cathedral and Vicars' Close, which is said to be Europe's oldest residential street.

 Glastonbury is world-famous and needs little introduction.
-Glastonbury Tor is photogenic all year round but only during a handful of times in the year is it possible to photograph the moon rising behind it.
+Glastonbury Tor is photogenic all year round but only during a handful of times is it possible to photograph a full moon rising behind it.

 The workshop will begin in the city of Wells where we'll photograph Vicars' Close, Wells Cathedral and the moat of the Bishop's Palace.
 The streets of the city are equally photogenic with many interesting features.